-Search It can help you access academic articles, however, it does not let you search with as much precision as more traditional journal databases.
-Watch out for book reviews too - they do not count as "academic articles" in the the most cases.
+Search It can help you access academic articles; however, it does not let you search with as much precision as more traditional journal databases.
+Watch out for book reviews too - they do not count as "academic articles" in most cases.

 Google Scholar contains "non-academic" material such as newsletters, song lyrics, unpublished articles, and book excerpts from non-scholarly books.